-- Early February/August: - Grantees are notified of their award and given 2 weeks to confirm their acceptance. - Coach training webinars are hosted as a "kick-off" to our Lawns to Legumes season. - Before the start of each grant period, Blue Thumb staff will reach out via email and ask you to confirm your participation as a coach for the upcoming cohort. - Mid to late February/August: - Lawns to Legumes program-specific webinars are hosted for grantees. - Coaches are matched with individual grantees and asked to reach out within two weeks of notification. - Grantees and coaches are invited to attend workshops on Planting for Pollinators, Resilient Yards, Alternative Turf, and Resilient Shorelines. - April/October: Mid-season check in hosted for coaches. - July 15/November 15: Project deadline, all reimbursement requests and supporting documents are due.
+- Mid-January/July: - Grantees are notified of their award and given 2 weeks to confirm their acceptance. - Coach training webinars are hosted as a "kick-off" to our Lawns to Legumes season. - Before the start of each grant period, Blue Thumb staff will reach out via email and ask you to confirm your participation as a coach for the upcoming cohort. - Early to mid February/August: - Lawns to Legumes kick-off webinars are hosted for grantees. - Coaches are matched with individual grantees and asked to reach out within two weeks of notification. - Grantees and coaches are invited to attend workshops on Planting for Pollinators, Resilient Yards, Alternative Turf, and Resilient Shorelines. - April/October: Mid-season check in hosted for coaches. - July 15/November 30: Project deadline, all reimbursement requests and supporting documents are due.